vmware-archive/bert-pretraining/README.md

 <i>** The output log_csv file records the hyperparameters and evaluation results </i>

-<i> The demo.tfrecord file was created from the wikicorpus dataset</i>
+The demo.tfrecord file was created from the wikicorpus dataset.
 <hr>

 ## Contributing